Quick Answer

 Use a trigger that leaves a clean record in the source system, not a vague milestone you have to interpret later.
 One concrete example is a paid invoice greater than $0 coming through an integration such as Jobber or QuickBooks.
 If you use a loyalty campaign, set the visits or transactions threshold deliberately, then test one qualifying event so you can confirm the campaign fires when expected.

-The provided source material does not confirm whether addressless gift links or DDP are available in your stack.
+Your stack may or may not support addressless gift links or DDP.
 For any cross-border physical gift, verify privacy handling and duty handling with your provider before approval.
 If you cannot confirm landed-cost handling, switch to digital or keep the send domestic only.

 Match the model to client tier, delivery risk, and how much exception handling you are willing to own. | Model | Choose it when | Verify before you commit | |---|---|---| | Recipient-choice | Your highest-value clients have varied tastes or locations, and you want fewer mismatches | Country coverage, swap rules, reminder handling, reporting or audit exports | | Curated box | You want tighter brand control for a specific milestone and mostly predictable delivery | Stock consistency, substitute policy, damage handling, manual follow-up burden | | Global logistics-first | Cross-border fulfillment is the hard part and customs mistakes would damage the relationship | Duty model, destination coverage, exception ownership, delivery status visibility |